HelloXiuXiu/js-gotchas/README.md

 ```js
 arr  // [1, empty, 3, 4, empty × 95, 'foo']
 ```
-So if you want to remove an array element by changing the contents of the array, instead of using `delete()`, use the `splice()` method.
+So if you want to remove an array element by changing the contents of the array, instead of using `delete()`, that is ment to be used for removing Object properties, use the `splice()` method.

 <br>
 <br>